Albert Lewis Orth

 During his career, Orth was known to have excellent control, recording only 1.77 walks per nine innings (#47 on the all-time list).
 In addition to his 440 major league appearances as a pitcher, he was in 55 games as an outfielder, 8 as a shortstop, 6 as a second baseman, and 4 as a first baseman.
 He wasn't a position player converted to pitcher in the majors; rather, he started out as a pitcher and, starting in his third season in the majors, almost always appeared in a few games as a position player as well.

 On August 20, 1901, he was used as a fill-in umpire in the second game of a doubleheader against the Brooklyn Superbas when regular umpire Bob Emslie fell ill.
 As the game was close, he was needed as a pinch-hitter in the 9th inning by the Phillies, and teammate Doc White replaced him as umpire.
-Following his playing days, Orth was an umpire in the Virginia League and the National League from 1912 to 1917.
+Following his playing days, Orth was an umpire in the Virginia League and then in the the National League from 1912 to 1917.
 He was also a coach for Washington and Lee University in 1914 and for the Virginia Military Institute.

 As of 2010, Orth is one of only two major league players to come out of DePauw University.
 He is also only one of two big leaguers with the name "Orth"; the other one, Orth Collins, was his teammate on the 1904 Highlanders.